seatgeek/amqp-dispatcher/README.rst

 the client respects the broker specified heartbeat settings.
 You may wish to override this for a particular environment.

+Additionally, you can specifically set a heartbeat override via the ``RABBITMQ_HEARTBEAT`` environment variable.
+This will take precedence over the heartbeat set in ``RABBITMQ_URL``.

 To see an example run:

 .. code:: bash